louiswilbrink/generator-wilforge/README.md

 Once the generator is finished running, start the application using the following command:

 `npm install`

 `bower install`

 `gulp serve`

 ## Dependencies

 Routing, user management, email, and database capabilities come packaged in the source code contained in the `templates` folder.
 This code is pulled in from a separate repository, [app-generator](https://github.com/louiswilbrink/app-generator).
-The template folder is updated by performing a `git clone` command.
+The template folder is updated by performing a `git pull` command while in the `templates` folder.
 This will be performed periodically by the maintainer, and avoids manual copying tasks and duplicate code.